filipgodlewski/pyBooxDrop/README.md

 ## Features

 - Standardized and organized API client for BooxDrop
-- Easy-to-use CLI tool `boox` for interacting with the API
 - Fully typed with `pydantic` and type hints
 - Open source, modern Python 3.12+ support